MirkaIvanova/todo-mvc-playwright-ts-tests/README.md

     ```bash
     npm test
     ```
-    Playwright will run the tests on Chrome only (headless by default) and output the results to the console.
+    Playwright will run the tests on Chromium only (headless by default) and output the results to the console.

     To run the tests on all configured browsers use:
     ```bash